jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 a very different person to the round, jovial man to whom I was accustomed.
 His cheeks were red, his brow was all crinkled with anger, and the veins stood out at his temples with passion.
 He locked the door and hurried past me without a word

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 194

 or a look.
 “This aroused my curiosity, so when I went out for a walk in the grounds with